rust-lang/book/second-edition/nostarch/chapter10.md

 ### Thinking in Terms of Lifetimes

-The exact way to specify lifetime parameters depends on what your function is doing.
-For example, if we changed the implementation of the `longest` function to always return the first argument rather than the longest string slice, we wouldn’t need to specify a lifetime on the `y` parameter.
-This code compiles:
+The way in which you need to specify lifetime parameters depends on what your function is doing.
+For example, if we changed the implementation of the `longest` function to always return the first parameter rather than the longest string slice, we wouldn’t need to specify a lifetime on the `y` parameter.
+The following code will compile:

 Filename: src/main.rs